anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-creatingclasses.md

 7. Verify that you now have lovely growing flowers!

 ## Exercise 4: Better flowers
-You can definitely make better flowers than just a circle, though graphics is a little bit limited.
+You can definitely make better flowers than just a circle, though `graphics` is a little bit limited.
 Check out [flower_with_petals.py](/classes/111-w26/flower_with_petals.py) for an idea of how to use `move` and more `Circle`s to make a flower that looks like this:

 ![Flower with purple petals](/classes/111-w26/FlowerWithPetals.png)

 A few things to think about while you do it:
 * I recommend that you make a `draw_petal` method as well as a `draw_petals` method.
-* You'll want to save your petals into a list that is an instance variable and feel free to add any other instance variables that make sense.
+* You'll want to save your petals into a list that is an instance variable and add any other instance variables that make sense.
 * I recommend also making a `move_flower` method and possibly a `refresh` method that handles the `undraw` and `draw` combo.
 * You should generally aim for your methods to be 10 lines or less, it's not always easy to write them that way, but it is a lot easier to read them!
 * Remember to make small, incremental changes and run your code frequently.